-Usually it comes down to a choice between a radiant barrier, or some type of fiberglass or foam insulation.
+Deciding what type of insulation you need can be tricky.
+Usually, it comes down to choosing between a radiant barrier or some kind of fiberglass or foam insulation.

 Radiant barriers and standard insulation are very different, but they help regulate temperature and humidity levels in your home.

-Deciding which is best depends heavily on what region of the country you live in, as well as other factors.
-However, the best solution will usually be a combination of both.
-That helps to make your garage (and home) cozier, without breaking your wallet.
+Deciding which is best depends heavily on what region of the country you live in and other factors.
+However, the best solution is usually a combination of both.
+That helps to make your garage (and home) cozier without breaking your wallet.

 The Three Ways That Heat Flows

-Understanding the three ways that heat can move will help you understand how radiant barriers and standard insulation works for your home.
+Understanding the three ways that heat can move will help you understand how radiant barriers and standard insulation work for your home.

 Heat transfer by convection involves the physical movement of liquids and gases.